Brennen Carvalho

-Brennen Michael-Kapono Carvalho (born December 31, 1985) is a former American football center.
+Brennen Michael-Kapono Carvalho (born December 31, 1985) is an American former professional football center.
 He was signed by the Green Bay Packers as an undrafted free agent in 2008.
 He played college football at Portland State.

 Professional career

 Pre-draft

-Prior to the 2008 NFL Draft, Carvalho was projected to be a 7th round to undrafted by NFLDraftScout.com.
+Prior to the 2008 NFL draft, Carvalho was projected to be a seventh round to undrafted by NFLDraftScout.com.
 He was rated as the 10th-best center in the draft.
 He was not invited to the NFL Scouting Combine, he posted the following numbers during his pro-day workouts at Portland State University:

 Green Bay Packers

 After going undrafted, Carvalho spent the 2008 season on the practice squad of the Green Bay Packers.

 Arizona Rattlers

 In 2010 and 2011, Carvalho played for the Arizona Rattlers of the Arena Football League.

 Philadelphia Soul

 Carvalho was assigned to the Philadelphia Soul for the 2012 season, where he anchored a line that lost ArenaBowl XXV.
 Carvalho has re-signed with the Soul for 2013.
 He was named a First-team All-Arena Selection following the 2013 season.
 In January 2014, Carvalho agreed to return to the Soul on a one-year deal.